Last updated: April, 2021

 4. Avoid ‘bad’ first aid!

-Most ‘traditional’ first-aid techniques (that you may have seen in films!) do more harm than good; cutting into the wound is harmful and why would you want to suck up the poisoned blood and put poison into your own system?
-Tourniquets are dangerous.
-The suction and electrical inactivation devices you may have seen have no evidence showing they work effectively.
+Most ‘traditional’ first-aid techniques (that you may have seen in films!) do more harm than good.
+For example, cutting into the wound is harmful and why would you want to suck up the poisoned blood and put poison into your own system?
+Tourniquets are dangerous and shouldn’t be used in these circumstances.
+New fangled suction and electrical inactivation devices you may have seen advertised have no evidence showing they work effectively.
+Sensible first aid, lots of reassurance and emergency medical care is what is required.

 5. Reassure the casualty and seek medical support.